JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

-[//]: # (title: Getting Started with Gradle)
+[//]: # (title: Creating a Plugin Gradle Project)

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-Gradle is the preferred solution for creating IntelliJ Platform plugins.
+Gradle is the recommended solution for creating IntelliJ Platform plugins.
 The IntelliJ IDEA Ultimate and Community editions bundle the necessary plugins to support Gradle-based development.
 These IntelliJ IDEA plugins are _Gradle_ and _Plugin DevKit_, which are enabled by default.
 To verify these plugins are installed and enabled, see the help section about [Managing Plugins](https://www.jetbrains.com/help/idea/managing-plugins.html).

+A new Gradle-based IntelliJ Platform plugin project can be created in two ways:
+- dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) - it creates a minimal plugin project with all the required files
+- [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) available on GitHub - in addition to the required project files, it includes configuration of the GitHub Actions CI pipelines

+This documentation page describes plugin structure generated with the New Project Wizard, but the project generated with IntelliJ Platform Plugin Template covers all the described files and directories.

+See the [](github_template.md) section for more information about the advantages of this approach and instructions on how to use it.

-## Creating a Gradle-Based IntelliJ Platform Plugin with New Project Wizard
+## Creating a Plugin with New Project Wizard

-Creating new Gradle-based IntelliJ Platform plugin projects is performed using the dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html).
-The generator creates all the necessary project files based on a few template inputs.

 <procedure title="Create IDE Plugin" id="create-ide-plugin">